-"85-2-407.
+- "85-2-407.
 Temporary changes in appropriation right.
-(1) Except as provided in 85-2-410, an appropriator may not make a temporary change in appropriation right for the appropriator's use or another's use except with department approval in accordance with 85-2-402 and this section.

-(2) Except as provided in subsection (9), a temporary change in appropriation right may be approved for a period not to exceed 10 years.
-A temporary change in appropriation right may be approved for consecutive or intermittent use.

-(3) An authorization for a temporary change in appropriation right may be renewed by the department for a period not to exceed 10 years.
+(1) Except as provided in 85-2-410, an appropriator may not make a temporary change in appropriation right for the appropriator's use or another's use except with department approval in accordance with 85-2-402 and this section. - (2) Except as provided in subsection (9), a temporary change in appropriation right may be approved for a period not to exceed 10 years.
+A temporary change in appropriation right may be approved for consecutive or intermittent use. - (3) An authorization for a temporary change in appropriation right may be renewed by the department for a period not to exceed 10 years.
 There is no limitation on the number of renewals the appropriator may seek.
 Renewal of an authorization for a temporary change in appropriation right requires notice to the department by the appropriator.
 Upon receipt of the notice, the department shall notify other appropriators potentially affected by the renewal and shall allow 90 days for submission of new evidence of adverse effects to other water rights.
-A temporary change authorization may not be renewed by the department if it determines that the water right of an appropriator, other than an appropriator described in subsection (7) or 85-2-402(2)(a)(ii), is adversely affected.

-(4) (a) During the term of the original temporary change authorization, the department may modify or revoke its authorization for a temporary change if it determines that the water right of an appropriator, other than an appropriator described in subsection (7) or 85-2-402(2)(a)(ii), is adversely affected.
+A temporary change authorization may not be renewed by the department if it determines that the right of an appropriator, other than an appropriator described in subsection (7), is adversely affected, except for an appropriator described in subsection (7) or a right identified in a written consent to approval filed pursuant to 85-2-402 in connection with a temporary change. - (4) (a) During the term of the original temporary change authorization, the department may modify or revoke its authorization for a temporary change if it determines that the right of an appropriator, other than an appropriator described in subsection (7), is adversely affected, except for an appropriator described in subsection